 Van Weight Limits and Laws

 Overloading a van can lead to substantial expenses in damaged parts and/or fines.
-You need to be well aware of the capabilities of your vehicle and your own.
-Keep close attention to the amount of weight you are putting on your van and see if it corresponds with its loading capacity.
+You need to be well aware of your vehicle’s and your own capabilities.
+Keep close attention to the amount of weight you put on your van and see if it corresponds with its loading capacity.

 Depending on the class of van that you are using for your move, you can load different amounts of luggage in them.
 The van capacity is different for each vehicle.
 However, for your convenience, we have compiled information on the most popular vehicles in the industry.
-Please note that you are still obliged to check with the VIN number of your exact van, just to make sure.
+Please note that you are still obliged to check with your exact van’s VIN number, just to ensure.

 For both types of vans, having an extra axle will help to carry more weight.

-To calculate your van’s capacity for loading, you will need to take the kerb weight out of the maximum G.V.W.
-That will leave you with a rough estimate on how much cargo you can load.
+To calculate your van’s load capacity, you must take the kerb weight out of the maximum G.V.W.
+That will give you a rough estimate of how much cargo you can load.
 Remember to note your own weight, as well.

 G.V.W stands for Gross Vehicle Weight.
-Also called, design gross weight, laden weight or gross vehicle weight.
-It is the combined weight of the entire vehicle on the road, meaning that it consists of a couple of different weights put together.
+Also called design gross weight, laden weight or gross vehicle weight.
+It is the combined weight of the entire vehicle on the road, meaning that it consists of a couple of weights.

 Weights forming the G.V.W: